vedidev/android-profile/README.md

 android-profile is an open code initiative as part of The SOOMLA Project.
 It is a Java API that unifies interaction with social and identity providers APIs, and optionally ties it together with the game's virtual economy.
 This eables easily rewarding players with social actions they perform in-game, and leveraging user profiles.

-* See [android-store](https://github.com/soomla/android-store) for basic setup (repeated here) and more details on setting up virtual economy and IAP.

 ## Getting Started (With sources)

-1. Clone android-profile.
-Copy all files from android-profile/SoomlaAndroidProfile subfolders to their equivalent folders in your Android project:

- `git clone git@github.com:soomla/android-profile.git`
+1. Add the jars from the [build](https://github.com/soomla/android-profile/tree/master/build) folder to your project.

 2. Make the following changes to your AndroidManifest.xml: